trackit/mam-on-eks/README.md

 https://hub.docker.com/repository/docker/alchemyfr/phraseanet-elasticsearch```
 ```

-The `gateway` service is the core component of the deployment.
+The `gateway` and the `phraseanet`services are the core components of the platform.
+The phraseanet service consumes a lot of resource units.

 ### Cluster Setup